rcoh/angle-grinder/README.md

 hello thanks        2.00
 ```

 The renderer will do its best to keep the data nicely formatted as it changes and the number of output rows is limited to the length of your terminal.
+Currently,
+it has a refresh rate of about 20hz.

 ### Contributing
 `angle-grinder` builds with stable rust: